 “Accreditation provided Vermont Land Trust staff the opportunity to pause and thoroughly re-evaluate our systems and our work against best practices from around the country,” said Gil Livingston, the Vermont Land Trust's president.
 “This extensive, close examination both reaffirmed the strength and quality of our work, but also surfaced areas for learning and growth.”

 The Vermont Land Trust is one of the largest and most successful land trusts in the country.
-Established in 1977, it has conserved over 525,000 acres of land throughout the state, including more than 750 working farms.
+Established in 1977, it has conserved over 550,000 acres of land throughout the state, including more than 900 working farms and farmland parcels.

 A full listing of the accreditation standards can be found at the Land Trust Alliance website.